MicrosoftDocs/security/zero-trust/adopt/identify-protect-sensitive-business-data.md

 Governance of your organization’s data is an iterative process.
 By thoughtfully creating your classification schema and rolling it out across your digital estate you have created a foundation.
 Use the following exercises to help you start building your initial governance plan for this foundation:

 - **Establish your methodology** — Establish a basic methodology for reviewing your schema, how it is applied across your digital estate, and the success of the results.
-Decide how you will monitor and evaluate the success of your information protection protocol, including your current state and future state.
+Decide how you'll monitor and evaluate the success of your information protection protocol, including your current state and future state.
 - **Establish an initial governance foundation** — Begin your governance journey with a small, easily implemented set of governance tools.
 This initial governance foundation is called a minimum viable product (MVP).
 - **Improve your initial governance foundation** — Iteratively add governance controls to address tangible risks as you progress toward the end state.